-Orange County Fire Authority – Don Sedgwick: $100 meeting stipend ($300 maximum per month).
+Orange County Fire Authority – Josh Sweeney: $100 meeting stipend ($300 maximum per month).

-Orange County Mosquito & Vector Control District – Barbara Kogerman: $100 per month maximum.
+Orange County Mosquito & Vector Control District – Erica Pezold: $100 per month maximum.

-San Joaquin Transportation Corridor Agency – Melody Carruth: $120 meeting stipend (maximum of eighteen meetings per quarter).
+San Joaquin Transportation Corridor Agency – Janine Heft: $120 meeting stipend (maximum of eighteen meetings per quarter).

 As part-time employees, City Council members and their dependent family members are eligible to participate in the City’s group health plans (medical, dental and vision) along with all other City employees.
-The following listing is the current breakdown of the monthly health insurance premiums paid by the City of Laguna Hills in 2015 for each member of the City Council:
+The following listing is the current breakdown of the monthly insurance premiums in 2024 paid by the City of Laguna Hills for each member of the City Council:

 The City does not provide retired Council members with any retiree health coverage, nor are they permitted to purchase their health benefits through the City’s group health plan after they retire.